rdkcentral/Thunder/docs/plugin/interfaces/guidelines.md

 Overall, interface-based development promotes a modular, flexible, and maintainable codebase that is easier to work with and extend over time.

 To exploit these advantages to the fullest, Thunder uses Interfaces definitions between plugins and internally.
 The interface definitions created for Thunder should adhere to certain rules/recommendations and guidelines.
 This document describes these Rules/Recommendations and guidelines for designing a good interface and the syntax to be used to describe the interface.
+With the Thunder interface definitions it is also possible by using the @json tag to (partially) expose the Thunder inter-plugin/internal interface as a JSON-RPC interface.
+The below Rules, Guidelines and Recommendations apply also to JSON-RPC interfaces.
+Please see [here](https://rdkcentral.github.io/Thunder/pr-preview/pr-1721/plugin/interfaces/interfaces/) for a more detailed description on how the JSON-RPC interface can be fully generated and documented from the Thunder interface specification without writing a single line of code.
+Of course deciding if and what part of your interface should be exposed as JSON-RPC interface should also be careful considered.

-Rule, Recommendation or guideline {#RuleRecommendationGuideline}
+Rule, Guideline or Recommendation {#RuleRecommendationGuideline}
 =================================

 Here are the distinctions between a rule, a recommendation, and a guideline: